VidCruiter Logo

 Small talk is fine – especially as you’re settling into the interview – but it’s best to keep it very high level.

-The only time it’s acceptable to speak about religion is after an offer has been made.
 It’s the candidate’s responsibility to bring up any accommodations they may need, and, at this time, you can decide whether those accommodations are possible given the role.

 "What would you do if a talking dog asked you where the nearest park was?"